Mic92/nixpkgs-review/README.md

 ## Related projects:

 - [nox-review](https://github.com/madjar/nox):
-    - works but is slow as a snail: the checkout process of nox-review is slow since it requires multiple git fetches.
+    - works but is as slow as a snail: the checkout process of nox-review is slow since it requires multiple git fetches.
 Also it cannot make use of ofborg's evaluation
     - it only builds all packages without providing a `nix-shell` for review